kaifcodec/ytconverter/README.md

 ---
 `YTConverter™` is a Python-based project developed by [kaifcodec](https://github.com/kaifcodec) designed to provide a robust tool for converting YouTube videos into various formats.
 This tool simplifies the process of downloading and converting videos from YouTube.

 ---
+## ✅ Features
+- *Video Downloading* : Fetch videos directly from YouTube.
+- *Audio Downloading*.: Downloads audio of any video with wide range of bitrate selection.
+- *Multiple video download*.: Now you can download multiple videos using the tool, just paste the urls one by one.
+- *Detailed Quality* : It fetches all the available resolutions for the video and let you select as per your need.
+- *Path selections* : It have inbuilt features to detect `Downloads` folder according to what platform user in.
+- *Custom Path* : Also you can enter your suitable path for every video.
+- *Title sanitization* : It have inbuilt `re` module implementation that converts special characters to text, avoiding errors
+- *Format Conversion*.: Convert downloaded videos into different formats such as MP3, MP4, etc.
+- *Metadata Handling* : Extract and manage metadata associated with YouTube videos.
+- *Colored output* : Colorful terminal output that make it easier to select options.

+- Many more features inside try them all...
+---
 ## Screenshots
 <p align= "left">
  <img width="1080" height="495" alt="1000132505" src="https://github.com/user-attachments/assets/4087d8e8-5266-4fb0-8135-a51eda1fdcc1" />